psychemedia/newport-nursery-of-vice/13-the-new-church.md

 The defendants did not deny the charge, but pleaded that they were sleepy, having been up the previous night, and had neglected taking proper food, which caused a little drink to have more effect.

 The Mayor said he was sorry to see them so soon in such a position.
 The court had not for a long time heard of drunkenness amongst policemen.
-It was one of those offences that could not be overlooked, ss it was their duty to bring others to be punished for the offence they had been guilty of.
+It was one of those offences that could not be overlooked, as it was their duty to bring others to be punished for the offence they had been guilty of.
 The judgment of the court was, that both defendants be dismissed from the borough police.

 ```